jamiescript/viewportJS/README.md

 ViewportJS
 ==========

-Development utility for testing various device viewports
+Development utility for testing various device viewports.
+Quite outdated now, but was useful before Chrome Dev Tools began to assist in responsive design.

 # The Problem